1125.00 Financial Need Review Policy

 - Individual who receives public assistance, SSI and/or SSDI and is EXEMPT from consideration of their financial resources;

-- Individual whose only planned services are no cost, non-economic need based or cost effective skills training (no calculation required); or
+- Individual whose only planned services are no cost, non-financial need based or cost effective skills training (no calculation required); or

 - Individual who is not Exempt and financial need based services are planned requires a calculation of their participation in the cost of services, if any.

-Note: A Financial Need Review does not always require a Calculation of Consumer Participation in the Cost of Services.
+Note: A Financial Need Review does not always require a Calculation of Participant Contribution in the Cost of Services.

 ACCES-VR’s Financial Need Review policy and procedures are applied uniformly to all individuals in similar circumstances within the same geographic region.
-Regional cost of living adjustments have been determined based on federal housing and utility costs for NYS.
+Regional cost of living adjustment is determined based on federal housing and utility costs for NYS.
 Medical and disability-related expenses should also be considered when calculating the individual’s contribution to the cost of services, if any.

 (PRO-10-02) Limits on Duration and Cost of Service establishes maximum service durations and spending limits for some vocational rehabilitation services.